Brentford end 74-year wait for promotion to Premier League - RFI

 The Bees boss was proved right as he became the first Danish coach to win a Football League promotion.

-"It's been a hard year but we're finally there.
-This year we had a very strong group and we believed in it from day one."
+"Right now I want to get drunk and then worry about the Premier League tomorrow!"

-Brentford's rise has captured the imagination of neutrals after they spent 59 out of 60 seasons in the third or fourth tiers before reaching the Championship in 2014.
+Brentford's rise has captured the imagination of neutrals after they spent 59 out of 60 seasons in the third or fourth tiers before reaching the Championship in 2014.#photo1

 They have climbed well above their traditional status thanks to innovative owner Matthew Benham.